 Fentanyl patches may be habit-forming, especially with prolonged use.
 Fentanyl, like all opioids, should be stored securely.
 If you have naloxone, tell your family about it, and keep naloxone in a place where family, friends, and close contacts can easily get it in an emergency.
 If you have naloxone, advise family and friends on administering it in case of accidental exposure or overdose.

 Furthermore, the FDA recommends that patients and caregivers talk to their healthcare providers about having naloxone on hand.
 Naloxone is a life-saving drug that, when sprayed into the nose or injected, can quickly reverse the powerful effects of opioids, including fentanyl, during an overdose.
 Naloxone can be given to children and anyone who may have been exposed to a fentanyl patch.

 If you or someone in your home uses the fentanyl patch, follow the instructions given by the prescriber and the FDA Medication Guide, which should accompany each fentanyl patch prescription.

 To reduce the chance that your loved ones will be exposed to fentanyl, take these precautions:

-- Keep fentanyl patches and other drugs in a secure location out of children’s sight and reach.
+- Keep fentanyl patches and other drugs secure from children’s sight and reach.
 Toddlers and young children may think the patch is a sticker, tattoo, or bandage.

 - Consider covering the fentanyl patch with a transparent adhesive film to make sure the patch doesn’t come off your body.
-You can apply first aid tape to the edges of the patch to secure it to your skin.
+You can apply first aid tape to the patch’s edges to secure it to your skin.

-- Throughout the day, make sure the patch is still in place, by touching it or looking at it.
+- Throughout the day, ensure the patch is still in place by touching it or looking at it.

 - When you apply a new patch, promptly dispose of the used one properly.